davidbudzynski/davidbudzynski.github.io/_drafts/why-r-is-a-trash-language.md

 Crazy right?

+### Backward compatibility with S

+Although R is at version 4, it never had a major split like Python 2 and Python 3 did.
+As a result of this, there are many features built into the language that maintain feature consistency with language called S, a proprietary language from Bell Labs, which R is based on.
+In my opinion, S was far from a perfect language and it definitely wasn't the best thing that came from Bell Labs.
+Because some of these features are still in R, it makes the language very hard to use and they make little sense to people in 2024.
+There even was a [meme account][10] on Twitter that made fun of these features.

+3. It gives the academia ivory tower vibes (bunch of academics developing the core language, not interacting with outside users, users mainly also in academia, not interested in contributing, students forced to use the language also not inclined to get involved in helping developing the language).

 ### R users are not software engineers

 Something also has to be said about the target audience, average users of R.